iwanders/focus_stacking/README.md

 control it.

 ## Software
-A webinterface is chosen as the way to present the user with a graphical user interface.
+A webinterface is used to present the user with a graphical user interface.
 A webinterface is chosen over a native application because of the increased portability.
 Python is used to provide a bridge between the webinterface and the serial port used to communicate to the microcontroller.